Our corn silage testing program compares hybrid yield and quality performance in Pennsylvania grower fields.

 Testing regions have been established to provide similarity by geography and crop maturity.
 Corn silage products within an 8-day maturity range are pooled into a single all-season.
 All corn silage products entered in a region are seeded at each of 4 test locations within the region.
 To see our U.S. corn silage testing regions, click

-the Map link.
+the Overview Map link.
 Region maps with county and location details can be seen by clicking the region of interest.

 Test locations are selected to represent the geographic diversity within silage production areas of a region.
 Ideal sites have uniform, well-drained soils where farmer hosts use standard production practices for the area.